Grilled Garlic Shrimp + Quinoa with Garlic, Nuts, and Raisins

 Before I dive into this grilled garlic shrimp recipe, I want to give a shout out to my first born.
 Not the usual shout out of, “Leave your sister alone!” or “Get your tongue off the shopping cart!”, but. . .

 We discovered quinoa last year, and since then I’ve played around with it, but haven’t loved it.
 It can be very bland unless you blast it with a lot of flavor.

 Like a big ol’ blast of garlic.

-Quinoa with Garlic, Nuts, & Raisins + Grilled Garlic Shrimp
+Grilled Garlic Shrimp and Quinoa with Garlic, Nuts, and Raisins

 For the quinoa: